McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ```
 We reduced the padding used at the top and bottom of the settings page compared to the `.main` style.

 Now that our `VerticalTabs` component is complete, we will create the settings page index file.
-In the `pages` directory of your project, create a new `settings` subdirectory.
-Create an `index.tsx` file in this directory.
+In the `app` directory of your project, create a new `settings` subdirectory.
+Create an `page.tsx` file in this directory.

-Add the following code to `settings/index.tsx`:
+Add the following code to `settings/page.tsx`:
 ```
 {% raw %}
+'use client';

-import styles from '@/styles/Home.module.css' import Typography from '@mui/material/Typography' import * as React from 'react' import {useEffect} from 'react'
+import styles from '@/styles/page.module.css' import Typography from '@mui/material/Typography' import * as React from 'react' import {useEffect} from 'react'